 Avanti Markets recently released a customer rewards program.
 The company claims to have the ability to offer meal deals and bundling deals.

 Retail 365 offers its clients a comprehensive and strategic analysis of its sales data as well as access to its proprietary product optimization algorithm.
-The company claims the combination of these items helps its micro market operators optimize profits.
+The company claims the combination of these items help its micro market operators optimize profits.

 Operators must understand data needs

-The micro market operator must have a clear, unequivocal understanding from the equipment provider as to the ownership of the data.
+The micro market operator must have a clear, unequivocal understanding from its equipment provider as to the ownership of the data.
 Operators who wish to rely on the kiosk provider for promotions will have to be willing to work with a company that owns the data.
 Operators who think they might wish to develop their own promotions with the product manufacturers, however, will need to own their own data.

 Either way, the micro market operator should be associated with an organization that can provide independent consumer analysis.
-In retail channels like grocery and convenience stores, such organizations exist and work with product manufacturers to provide such data.
+In retail channels like grocery and convenience stores, such organizations exist and work with the product manufacturers to provide such data.
 Perhaps the product manufacturers can provide similar guidance to the micro market operators.

 Vending operators for the most part just track and report vending purchases, not consumer sales.
 This is a 20th Century approach, increasingly not viable in the 21st Century.

 Currently, my firm, Vending Consultants Co. is conducting a micro market test to analyze the micro market data with a micro market operator and product manufacturer to increase the monthly micro market sales by 20 percent.
 To achieve this objective, products and promotions beyond those normally associated with vending will be tested.
 In addition, new advertising technology will be placed at the micro market location.

 To achieve success and profitability, micro market operators should partner with product manufacturers who have and are willing to dedicate the resources and provide analysis similar to that of retail marketing analytics.
 Such analysis will allow the micro market operator to provide products and promotions directed at each individual micro market consumer.